 Obry suggests cutting your hair shorter to begin the process, “Transitioning can be tough and a long process, especially because of the fade/ undercut trend.
 Most of the time, the disconnection created by barbers between the side and the top doesn’t leave much room for a dramatic change.
 If a client does come to me with this request, I usually advise them to go for a shorter haircut in order to catch-up with the sides and start over with a more even base."

-3. Keep the Edges Clean as It Grows
+3. Keep the Edges Clean as You Grow Out Your Hair

 Of course, hair will grow in all by itself.
 But that's not the best tactic if you want to keep a professional appearance.
 Linares emphasizes regular maintenance as your hair grows in, “Keep the edges clean: Transitioning to a longer, brushed-back style takes time and patience, and there will definitely be an "awkward phase" to push through as your hair gets to the length it needs.
 During this time, visit your hairdresser regularly for minor cleanups, especially at the neck and around the ears.
 Keeping the perimeter of the haircut tidy will allow the interior to grow in nicely without the shape looking unkempt.”